bevyengine/rfcs/rfcs/70-book_evolution_in_main.md

 🤷

 More non code commits in the main repo maybe?
 But I think that's good as it gives better visibility to book contributions.
-The main repo will also gets larger wich can slow down checkout / clones.
+The main repo will also gets larger which can slow down checkout / clones.

 ## Rationale and alternatives